Home

 Red WineCabernet Sauvignon is a rich full-bodied red wine.
 Aged in oak, this is a complex wine with cassis and blackberry flavors as well as hints of bell pepper.
 To make these wines drinkable sooner they are often blended with other grapes.
 French Bordeaux is mostly Cabernet Sauvignon blended with Merlot to soften the tannins.
 When blended with Merlot and perhaps Cabernet Franc as well, this Bordeaux style blend is called Meritage in the United States.

-Food and Wine Pairing Cabernet Sauvignon is the classic wine to serve with red meats.
+Wine and Food Pairings Cabernet Sauvignon is the classic wine to serve with red meats.

 Origin Cabernet Sauvignon is a well known grape of Bordeaux, France.
 Superb Cabernets are being produced in California (especially the Napa Valley), Washington, Italy, Australia, and Chile.